MirinkaKotze/Recipes-Search/README.md

     and some recipes even includes a demonstration video!

 DESIGN:
-  I created the design for the website on Figma: https://www.figma.com/file/9E2WqZDgXIFL41g6e7wNpG/DINEIN?node-id=0%3A1 for both desktop and Mobile view.
+  I created the design for the web page on Figma: https://www.figma.com/file/9E2WqZDgXIFL41g6e7wNpG/DINEIN?node-id=0%3A1 for both desktop and Mobile view.

 LIBRARIES: